 What is Reflexology?

-Reflexology is a stress-reducing, specific bodywork technique, where the therapist strokes, massages and applies pressure to one part of the body to effect changes in another part of the body, relax muscles, and stimulate the body’s natural ability to heal itself.
+Reflexology is a stress-reducing, specific bodywork technique.
+Where the therapist strokes, massages and applies pressure to one part of the body to effect changes in another part of the body.
+Which relaxes muscles and stimulates the body’s natural ability to heal itself.